Omeprazole Interactions

 moderate

-Omeprazole impairs absorption of calcium carbonate (the most common supplemental form) because dissolution and ionization require an acidic gastric environment.
-Long-term PPI use is associated with increased risk of hip, wrist, and spine fractures, prompting an FDA labeling change in 2010-2011.
+Omeprazole strongly suppresses stomach acid, and calcium carbonate (the most common supplemental form) needs that acid to dissolve and be absorbed efficiently, especially on an empty stomach.
+Calcium citrate absorbs well regardless of stomach acid.
+Long-term proton pump inhibitor use is also associated with a modestly increased risk of hip, wrist, and spine fractures, which prompted an FDA labeling change.

 Omeprazole + vitamin b12